 My last blog post focused on the amount of time it takes to learn to play the piano.
-I had some thought provoking comments on this post (a couple of pianist friends reckon 30 years and they may have a point!!).
+I had some thought-provoking comments on this post – a couple of pianist friends reckon 30 years and they make a valid point.

 This little chart suggests the time required to make real progress in your piano playing and it seems to be good advice:

 1 60-minute Practice per Week = 2 Months Progress in 12 Months